asharvid/asharvid/README.md

 - 👋 Hi, I’m @asharvid
 - 👀 I’m interested in New technologies
-- 🌱 I’m currently learning Data Science & Analytics
+- 🌱 I’m currently developing portfolio
 - 💞️ I’m looking to collaborate on Emerging technologies
 - 📫 Reach me on LinkedIn